SingularitySurfer/SingularitySystems/_posts/2021-04-12-interpolator.md

 date:       2021-04-12 12:00:00
 author:     SingularitySurfer
 background: "/img/posts/interpolator/impulseresponse.png"
-published:  false
+published:  true
 ---

-This post is a deep dive into the performance and architecture of a variable interpolator core.
-It is intended for people who really want to understand the circuits in detail with all the nice and nasty details.
-You should bring some knowledge of digital signal processing, specifically HBF and CIC filters.
-Resources on those can be found here[^1][^2].
-Tomverbeure's blog is a great read on HBF filtes [^3] and a decimator cascade [^4] that inspired some of the plots here.
+This posts presents the development of a variable rate-change, super-sampled, high performance interpolator core.
+The discussed techniques require some knowledge of digital signal processing, specifically Half-Band Filters (HBFs) and Cascaded Integrator Comb (CIC) filters.
+This[^1] article gives a good introduction to CIC filters.
+Tomverbeure's blog is a great read on HBF filtes[^2] and a decimator cascade[^3] that inspired some of the plots here.
+Armed with this knowledge you might find a few advanced architectural tricks in this post that I found to be hard to come by just searching the internet.

-Interpolators are necessary in any Direct Upconversion (DUC) scheme where a slow baseband signal is digitally upconverted with a fast digital carrier.
+Interpolators are necessary in any Direct Upconversion (DUC) scheme where a slow baseband signal is upconverted by a fast digital carrier.
 With modern gigasample dataconverters it becomes increasingly difficult to build fast circuits that run at the full sample rate.
 Hence a super-sampled architecture is often necessary, computing multiple output samples in one clock cycle.

 The core presented here operates 2x super-sampled and can be dynamically configured to various rate changes.
 It internally uses 18 bit signals since this maximizes the dsp-block resources and achieves an alias rejection of greater than 89.7dB for all interpolation rates.
-The maximum ratechange configured at synthesis can be very high (>8000 tested).
-In this configuration the full interpolator has an impulse response of several 100000 samples and thus performs a lot of compute.
-The background picture on top shows a small part of the impulse response for a ratechange of ~50.
+The interpolator features a finite impulse response and the maximum rate-change configured at synthesis can be very high (>8000 tested).
+In this configuration the full interpolator has an impulse response of several 100000 samples and thus performs a lot of raw compute.
+The background picture on top shows a small part of the impulse response for a rate-change of ~50.
 The core can be clocked at >250MHz on an Artix-7 FPGA.

 You can temporarily find it [here](https://github.com/quartiq/phaser/blob/stft_pulsegen/stft_pulsegen/super_interpolator.py).
 Eventually the interpolator and other DSP cores will be aggregated into a dedicated repo.